-All photos courtesy of Lucas Beck/Vienna Boys Choir
+All photos courtesy of Lucas Beck/Vienna Boys' Choir.
+[Jump to playlist]

-"Omnes de Saba venient (Graduale)," by Joseph Eybler
+Alexander: "Omnes de Saba venient (Graduale)" by Joseph Eybler

 "It was written for the Chapel Imperial in Vienna, about 200 years ago.
 It feels a bit like time travel, especially with the Latin text."

 Anant: "Namo, Namo, Maria" by Bhajan from India

 "It begins very slow and soft, with a soloist and just a few instruments.
 And when the choir joins in, it becomes really loud and full of energy!"

 Bence: "Es wird scho glei dumpa" ("It will be dark soon"), an Alpine shepherd carol (arr.
 Anton Reidinger)

 "I find it soothing, and the music suits the words.
 It makes me think of snow in the Alps in winter."